dtrezise/ai-workflow-systems/README.md

 </table>

 <p align="center"><sub>
-The Prism system evolves from a constrained single-book generation process into a scalable franchise architecture, where vocabulary progression, narrative continuity, and academic alignment operate across entire series and learning stages.
+The system evolves from constrained single-book generation into a scalable franchise architecture, where vocabulary progression, narrative continuity, and academic alignment operate across entire series and learning stages.
 </sub></p>

 ---

----

-This expansion layer shows how the Prism system can organize **multiple book series across reading stages**, while preserving:
+This expansion layer enables the system to organize **multiple book series across reading stages**, while preserving:

-- **Academic alignment** to recognized reading-level expectations
+- **Academic alignment** to recognized reading-level standards
-- **Color-coded progression** for easy learner, parent, and teacher guidance
+- **Color-coded progression** for intuitive learner and instructor guidance
-- **Narrative continuity** through recurring characters, tone, and world identity
+- **Narrative continuity** through consistent characters, tone, and world-building
-- **Series-level scalability** so books can grow in difficulty without losing coherence
+- **Series scalability** with controlled increases in linguistic and narrative complexity
-- **Multimodal delivery** through future animated read-along adaptations with Prism Word subtitle support
+- **Multimodal extensibility** through read-along and animated adaptations

-Rather than treating each book as a standalone product, the system is designed to build a **connected literacy ecosystem** where vocabulary progression, story progression, and media progression reinforce one another.
+Rather than treating each book as a standalone product, the system builds a **connected literacy ecosystem** where vocabulary, story, and format evolve together.

 ---